hjpbarcelos/gd-wrapper/README.md

 $objResource2 = $resourceFactory->create();
 $objResource3 = $resourceFactory->create();

-/* Will resize the image to 80% of it's original size (both width and height).
+/* Will resize the image to 80% of its original size (both width and height).
  * You can also scale up an image, by passing a value > 1 to ResizeProportional constructor,
  * but that is inadivisable, since it will deteriorate the image quality.
  */